somchaisomph/RPI.GPIO.TH/README.md

 # RPI.GPIO.TH
-To collect general GPIO components used with Raspberry Pi.
+To collect general GPIO components used with Raspberry Pi created by Thai.